Mercury 13: The pilot paradox

 The qualifications for prospective astronauts had been a point of contention after the creation of NASA in 1958.
 The proposition for astronauts to have a background as a pilot was a logical choice, specifically test pilots with a disposition to train and learn to fly new craft designs.
+Pilot certification in the United States rates in 1960 were 244,662 males compared to only 4218 females, providing a much larger pool to draw from candidate wise.
 The consensus sought jet test pilots from the military, a field where women were not allowed at the time, and by default excluded from consideration.
 However, NASA also required potential astronauts to hold college degrees – a qualification that John Glenn of the Mercury 7 group did not possess.
 Although Glenn had begun studying chemistry at Muskingum College in 1939, when the United States entered World War II he left college before completing his final year to enlist in the U.S. Navy, demonstrating that NASA was sometimes willing to make exceptions to these requirements.
 The larger issue behind this pretense, recognized by Glenn and the overall fight of the Mercury 13, was the organization of social order.
 Change was needed for women to be considered, but vehemently resisted in secrecy by those already benefiting from their gender-supported positions.
 Little to no support ever surfaced for the merit, strength, or intellect women possessed for the role of an astronaut, despite the evidence for the contrary.
 Some obvious concerns for NASA during the space race included, but were not limited to, oxygen consumption and weight for the drag effect on takeoff.
 After the undeniable success of their testing, the FLATs were no longer having to prove their physical and psychological fitness.
 They were pushing the 'social order' to convince NASA that women had a right to hold the same roles men were granted as astronauts.
 It was not until 1972 that an amendment to Title VII of the Civil Rights Act of 1964 finally granted women legal assistance for entering the realm of space.
 By 1978, the jet fighter pilot requirement was no longer an obstacle for women candidates.
 NASA had its first class with women that year.
 They were admitted into a new category of astronaut, the mission specialist.